Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 L. Gill Johannesen later had another ship by this name, built 1949, 8630 gt., see also Odd's ships

-The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), and misc. others for cross checking info. as named in the text - ref My sources.
+The text on this page was compiled with the help of: "Nortraships flåte", J. R. Hegland, "Sjøforklaringer fra 2. verdenskrig", Volume I (Norwegian Maritime Museum), and misc. others for cross checking info., named in the narrative - ref My sources.

 Be